mrdavemorgan/lepgallery/readme.txt

 == Installation ==

-1. Upload the ungallery directory to your /wp-content/plugins/ directory and activate on the Plugins menu in WordPress.
+1. Upload to /wp-content/plugins/ and activate on the Plugins menu in WordPress.
 1. Enable Permalinks: Settings -> Permalinks -> Custom Structure -> /%category%/%postname%
 1. Create a blank WordPress Page called "Gallery".
 1. For your pictures, create a directory or symlink in the ./plugins/ungallery/ directory called "pics".
 See readme for more detail.
-1. Basic support for UnGallery on MS Windows is completed.
-After downloading, copy files from plugins/ungallery/windows/ to plugins/ungallery.
+1. For WordPress running on a Windows server:  after downloading, copy files from plugins/ungallery/windows/ to plugins/ungallery.

 == Features ==